CyCraft/blitzar/packages/docs/docs/blitz-form/index.md

 There are three ways to retrieve the data that a user fills in a BlitzForm.

 1. You can pass an empty object as `v-model`<br />In this case BlitzForms will populate an object with the field's `id` as key and the user input as value.
-2. You can listen to the `@field-input` event which triggers every time a field's value changes.
+2. You can listen to the `@update-field` event which triggers every time a field's value changes.
 It's payload is an object that looks like: `{id, value}`.
 3. You can listen to the `@save` event which is triggered when the form's save button is pressed.
 It's payload is an object that looks like: `{newData, oldData}`.
 For more info see the [Action Buttons documentation](#action-buttons).

 ### Advanced Example